Donna1990/crystal-clear/README.md

 - The Navigation Bar is clearly labelled with titles leading to each different section of the Crystal Clear website.
 - Each title is displayed on all pages in an identical manner to ensure the user is able to navigate without issue.
+- When hovered over, each title displays a white underline to clearly show the user which area they are navigating to.

 ![NavBar Screencapture](assets/images/navbar.png "Crystal Clear - NavBar Screencapture")